Line Bareiro

-Line Bareiro (born 1950) is a Paraguayan political scientist, civil rights activist and feminist.
+Olinda María Selva Bareiro Bobadilla, (30 August 1950 – 1 August 2026), known as Line Bareiro, was a Paraguayan political scientist, civil rights activist and feminist.

-Life
+Life and career

 Line Bareiro studied at the University of Heidelberg in Germany, gaining a Masters in political science in 1979 and working as a research assistant to Dieter Nohlen.
 Returning to Paraguay she worked with the NGO Paraguayo de Datos (BPD) until its suppression by Alfredo Stroessner in 1982.
 She was a founder member of the Centro de Documentación e Estudios in 1985, and active in the women's movement Coordinación de Mujeres del Paraguay (CMP), founded in 1987.
 After Stroessner's overthrow in 1989, she was a founder member of Decidamos, a citizen advocacy group of NGOs.

 In 2010 Bareiro was elected to the UN's Committee on the Elimination of Discrimination against Women (CEDAW), to serve on the committee from 2011 until 2014.

+Bareiro died on 1 August 2026, at the age of 75.